tichx/collaborative-photo-management/README.md

         - 404: Cannot find the user
         - 500: Internal server error.
 #### Photo Management
-- /v1/photo: import photos
+- /v1/photos: import photos
     - POST; application/json: Import a new photo under the user’s account.
         - 201; application/json: Successfully adds the photo to the gallery; returns a json object of the imported photo information.
         - 400: Some parameters (unsupported format etc.) are wrong.
+        - 401: x-user is missing from header or user is not authenticated
         - 500: Internal server error.
-- /v1/photo?{year|month|datetime}=
+- /v1/photos?{year|month|datetime}=
     - GET; application/json: get all the photos, then filter by year inside the sql query
-        - 201; application/json: Successfully gets the information of all photos, returns an array of json objects of the photo information.
+        - 200; application/json: Successfully gets the information of all photos, returns an array of json objects of the photo information.
-        - 400: wrong format for year, etc.
+        - 401: x-user is missing from header or user is not authenticated
         - 500: Internal server error.
+- /v1/photos/:photoID/tag/:tagID
+    - POST; application/json: Add a tag to a photo
+        - 200: success
+        - 400: user's email is not found / error occurred when retrieving the tag
+        - 401: x-user is missing from header or user is not authenticated
+        - 403: user is not the creator of the photo
+        - 404: the target photo is not found
+        - 500: internal errors
+- /v1/photos/:photoID
+    - DELETE; application/json: delete a photo by photoID
+        - 200: success
+        - 401: x-user is missing from header
+        - 403: user is not authenticated
+        - 500: internal errors
 #### Tags
-- /v1/photo?tag= gets the PhotoID[] from the Tag table with this tag name(or tag id)
+- /v1/tags: get all the tags this user has access to
     - GET; application/json: get all the photos, then filter by tags
-        - 201; application/json: Successfully gets the information of all photos, returns an array of json objects of the photo information.
+        - 200; application/json: Successfully gets the information of all tags, returns an array of json objects of the tag information.
-        - 404: Cannot find any photo for this tag
+        - 401: x-user is missing from header or user is not authenticated
         - 500: Internal server error.
-- /v1/tags: create a new tag with a selection of photos
+- /v1/tags: create a new tag
     - POST: create a new tag with a name
-        - 200  tagged
-        - 422 : invalid user input
-        - 415: unsupported media
+        - 201  tag created
+        - 401: x-user is missing from header or user is not authenticated
         - 500: internal server error
-- /v1/tags/: gets all the tags created by the user
-    - GET; application/json: return all tags with a specific userid
+- /v1/tags/:tagID
+    - DELETE: delete a tag by ID
+        - 200: successfully deleted
+        - 401: x-user is missing from header
+        - 403 user is not authenticated
+        - 500: internal errors
+- /v1/tags/:tagID/members
+    - POST; application/json: add a new member to the tag group, returns a updated tag object
+        - 201: successfully added the member
+        - 400: user id is not supplied
+        - 401: x-user is missing from header or user is not authenticated
+        - 500: internal errors
+- /v1/tags/:tagID/members
+    - DELETE; application/json: delete a user from members of a tag
+        - 200: successfully deleted.
+        - 401: x-user is missing from header
+        - 403: user is not authenticated
+        - 500: internal errors

 ### Appendix
 #### Database Schema
 ```
 # Photos
+photoSchema = {
+    id: {type:Schema.Types.ObjectId, required:true, unique:true, auto:true},
+    url: {type:String, required:true, unique:true},
+    description: String,
+    tags: {type:[{_id: false,id:Schema.Types.ObjectId}]},
+    createdAt: {type:Date, required:true},
+    creator: {type:{id:Number, email:String}},
+    editedAt: Date,
+}

+#Tags
-Photo: {
+tagSchema = {
-    PhotoID int
-    Title string
-    Note string
-    Tag String
-    DateCreated datetime
-    LastModifiedTime datetime
-    Link string
-    PhotoURL string
+    id: {type:Schema.Types.ObjectId, required:true, unique:true, auto:true},
+    name: {type:String, required:true},
+    members: {type:[{_id: false,id:Number, email:String}]},
+    createdAt: {type:Date, required:true},
+    creator: {id:Number, email:String},
+    editedAt: Date,
 }

 # Users